pnnl/tesp/doc/references/Code_Reference.rst

 -------------

 The TSO schema was based on the MATPOWER formats for the network and generator cost data, supplemented with TESP data.
-Code in *fncsTSO.py* reads this data from a JSON file.
+Code in *tso_PYPOWER.py and tso_psst.py* reads this data from a JSON file.

 .. jsonschema:: tso_schema.json